-When we first arrived in Rome Tawny wasn’t feeling well so I lit out to explore the city winding my way down from the Borghese Gardens area to the Spanish Steps and Bernini’s Fontana della Barcaccia (Fountain of the Ugly Boat) fountain the the Spagna Piazza just below the steps.
+When we first arrived in Rome, Tawny wasn’t feeling well, so I set out to explore the city, winding my way down from the Borghese Gardens area to the Spanish Steps and Bernini’s Fontana della Barcaccia (“Fountain of the Ugly Boat”) in the Piazza di Spagna just below the steps.

-Since Tawny had missed the Steps the first night I suggested we visit them after the Vatican since we had to disembark at the Spagna metro stop anyway to get back to our hotel.
+Since Tawny had missed the Steps on the first night, I suggested we visit them after the Vatican, as we had to disembark at the Spagna metro stop anyway to get back to our hotel.

-We wandered out from the station to the Piazza Spagna into a sea of bottles and broken glass strewn across the cobblestones and hoards of drunken Dutch Feyenoord futbol fans.
-Dozens upon dozens of them where standing against the wall of the corridor to the piazza Spagna literally pissing a great yellow river that was running down into the piazza and puddling into pools along the uneven cobblestone street.
-We hugged the Northern wall (which still had a swath of cobbles above the flow of piss) and made our way into the piazza.
-As we turned towards the Steps and Fountain it became clear (if it hand’t already) that we were not in a safe place.
-That became more evident as the riot police arrived.
-Tawny suggested we get save the Steps for another time and get the Hell outta there.
+We wandered out from the station into the Piazza di Spagna and found ourselves in a sea of bottles and broken glass strewn across the cobblestones, surrounded by hordes of drunken Dutch Feyenoord football fans.
+Dozens upon dozens of them were lined up against the wall of the corridor leading to the piazza, urinating in a great yellow stream that ran downhill and pooled in the uneven cobblestones below.
+We hugged the northern wall, which still had a swath of dry cobblestones above the flow, and carefully made our way into the piazza.
+As we turned toward the Steps and the fountain, it became clear that we were not in a safe place.
+That realization only deepened when the riot police arrived.
+Tawny suggested we save the Steps for another time and get the hell out of there.
 I looked to my right and recognized a street our taxi had driven down earlier that day.
-“We can go this way around and get to the top of the Steps to look down and see what’s happening.
+“We can go this way around and get to the top of the Steps to look down and see what’s happening.”

-We hiked up the steep road and into a stair case to come out upon the back side and top of the steps where we could hear clinking bottles, drunken dutch singing futbol songs, and police barking orders from behind a barrier of riot shields in formation to keep the Dutch from ascending the steps while police helicopters flew overhead.
+We hiked up the steep road and into a staircase that led us to the back side and top of the Steps, where we could hear clinking bottles, drunken Dutch fans singing football songs, and police barking orders from behind a barrier of riot shields, positioned to prevent the crowd from ascending the Steps, while police helicopters hovered overhead.

 IMG_9494